Ann Inabinet Bryson -- Orangeburg

 ORANGEBURG -- Ann Inabinet Bryson, 64, of Orangeburg, passed away Nov.
 23, 2022.
 She was the wife of Donnie Bryson.

 A graveside service will be held at 2 p.m., Sunday, Nov.
-27, 2022, at Providence Baptist Church in Orangeburg, with the Rev. Kemmitt Lott officiating.
+27, 2022, at Providence Baptist Church in Orangeburg, with the Rev. Kimmett Lott officiating.

 The family will receive friends from 6 to 8 p.m., Saturday, Nov.
 26, 2022, at Dukes-Harley Funeral Home.

-Ann was born in Orangeburg, a daughter of the late Kelson Inabinet and George Ann Inabinet.
+Ann was born in Orangeburg, a daughter of the late Kelson Inabinet and Georgie Ann Dukes Inabinet.
 She was a graduate of St. Matthews High school.
 Ann was the owner and operator of Ann's Pet Retreat.
 She was a member of Providence Baptist Church.

-Survivors include her husband of 20 years; one son, Trip Sikes of Orangeburg; two daughters, Sarah Sikes of Swansea and Emily Elizabeth Bryson of Orangeburg; and two grandchildren, Will and Hollis Sikes of Orangeburg.
+Survivors include her husband of 20 years; one son, Tripp Sikes of Orangeburg; two daughters, Sarah Sikes of Swansea and Emily Elizabeth Bryson of Orangeburg; one sister, Susan Jackson (David) of Orangeburg; and two grandchildren, Will and Hollis Sikes of Orangeburg.

 Memorials may be sent to Providence Baptist Church, 51 Providence Road, Orangeburg, SC 29118 and Calhoun County Animal Shelter, 140 Purple Martin Drive, St. Matthews, SC 29135.